a-partha/real-estate-ai-qa/README.md

 NOTE:
 -----

 You must supply your own Gemini, Airflow, and DB credentials.
 All secrets should be managed in your personal `.env` file.
+The current app takes about 25 to 40 seconds to provide an answer depending on the query type.